 But, you might ask, where did the ham-face girl image come from in the first place?
 In fact, the picture in the circulating message is a just a screenshot taken from a popular YouTube video showing ham-face girl in action.
 The video was uploaded to YouTube back in 2007 and since then has amassed well over a million views.

 The youngster has become a legend in her own lunch time, so to speak.
 And should you harbour any lingering doubts as to the child’s condition, a full viewing of the video should put your concerns to rest.
 Underneath the ham, the girl’s skin looks perfectly fine, although she is obviously quite skilled at hamming it up and may be destined for a future career in comedy (or perhaps the food promotion industry).

-And, while we are here, we should also mention the now famous ham face dog, who is discussed in more detail in an article by our friends over at ThatsNonsense.com.
+And, while we are here, we should also mention the now famous ham face dog, who we discuss in more detail in another report.

 But, alas, I have sad news.
 In an ironic twist, long time Hoax-Slayer staff member ‘Ted’ apparently caught the terrible skin condition while researching for this article and is now BEARly able to function.
 He urgently needs to go to New Zealand for treatment at a specialist medical facility.
 If you would like to help fund

 my holiday to New Zealand Ted’s life-saving trip, please send stacks of money care of Brett at Hoax-Slayer. 🙂

 This girl has incurable skin condition.
 Facebook has agreed to pay $1 towards her treatment for every share and like.